 After School LS Panther Club schedule

-Panther Club offers one breakfast snack before school.
-Afternoon Panther Club offers one snack at 3:00.
+Afternoon Panther Club offers one snack at 3 PM.
 We serve only 100% juice, milk or water.
 Sage Dining provides our fresh and healthy snacks.
 If you have certain dietary requests please contact Panther Club so we can make accommodations.
 If you wish to send a snack from home, that is fine also.

-We will be going outdoors many times a week, weather permitting.
+We go outdoors many times a week, weather permitting.
 All children who are well enough to be at Panther Club are expected to participate in outdoor activities.
 We will follow school guidelines for indoor recess in the event of cold weather.
 In hot weather, we will follow hot weather safety precautions by limiting time outside and offering water breaks.

 Panther Club Staff

 All Panther Club staff members must complete a background check before working in the program.
-Staffs are trained in First Aid and CPR, as well as other program related areas.
+Staffers are trained in First Aid and CPR, as well as other program related areas.

 After School Electronic Device Policy